Languages at Mosslands

 “Students at Mosslands learn more than just how to speak, hear, read and write with confidence in another language.
 They also develop the skills to become excellent communicators to allow them to compete in an ever-competitive global job market.
-They also learn how to be tolerant and respectful of other cultures and how to open their minds to the wider world around them”, Mr Martin Wilmin, Lead Teacher of French and German.
+They also learn how to be tolerant and respectful of other cultures and how to open their minds to the wider world around them”, Mr Jérémie LE-NORMAND, Head of Modern Foreign Languages.

-The three full-time teachers of Modern Languages bring with them an array of experience, skills, bilingualism and subject specialisms which are used to enhance teaching and learning in the classroom.
+The four full-time teachers of Modern Languages bring with them an array of experience, skills, bilingualism and subject specialisms which are used to enhance teaching and learning in the classroom.
 We are a close-knit team who have worked together at Mosslands for several years and who still have the desire and enthusiasm to embrace new changes to an ever-changing curriculum to help ensure the best outcomes for our students.
-As far as possible, we want students to experience authentic French and German, rather than it being just another lesson on their timetable.
+As far as possible, we want students to experience authentic French, German, Spanish and Mandarin, rather than it being just another lesson on their timetable.

 Between us, we can offer French, German and Spanish right up to A-Level, and we have all had recent experience of teaching in a number of our Primary feeder schools, making student transition from Year 6 to Year 7 much easier.
 We have two experienced colleagues who teach French exclusively to some of our feeders.
-We now also employ two teachers of Mandarin on a part-time basis to deliver our latest addition to the department’s list of languages.
+We now also employ one teacher of Mandarin on a part-time basis to deliver our latest addition to the department’s list of languages.

 Students embark on their GCSE courses.
-Students selecting a language option will have chosen either French, German or Mandarin (two of the three might also be possible) and will complete their GCSE in three years, with final examinations exclusively in the summer of Year 11.
+Students selecting a language option will have chosen either French, German or Spanish (two of the three might also be possible) and will complete their GCSE in three years, with final examinations exclusively in the summer of Year 11.

 Languages Mission Statement